 Seeking more Antarctica weather information and when to best see wildlife you’re interested in?
-Read Antarctica by Month: The Best Time to Go.
-This month-by-month guide has tips on everything from weather, wildlife, when certain activities are offered and the general benefits of each month.
+Read our Best Time to Visit Antarctica blog for a month-by-month guide with tips on everything from weather, wildlife, when certain activities are offered and the general benefits of each month.

 |Avg.
 High (F)||36||34||32||33||28||29||24||22||25||29||32||34|